 In correcting connection problems with Essbase Integration Services, consider both component-level and system-level problems.
-The following topics list possible problems and areas for investigation within the software components that comprise a Essbase Integration Services system.
+The following topics list possible problems and areas for investigation within the software components of an Essbase Integration Services system.

-To correct system-level problems which can occur across software components, review the following issues:
+To correct system-level problems that can occur across software components, review the following issues:

 - Are all user names and passwords being used consistently across all the components and computer user accounts?
-For more information, see "User Name and Password Problems" on page 61. - Do all of the user accounts used in the system have the appropriate permissions and privileges?
+For more information, see "User Name and Password Problems" on page 63. - Do all of the user accounts used in the system have the appropriate permissions and privileges?